Canoo Inc. (GOEV) Shares Up Despite Recent Market Volatility

-Canoo Inc. (NASDAQ: GOEV)’s stock price has increased by 4.56 compared to its previous closing price of 0.56.
-Nevertheless, the company has seen a 0.09% surge in its stock price over the last five trading sessions.
+Canoo Inc. (NASDAQ: GOEV)’s stock price has increased by 5.66 compared to its previous closing price of 0.58.
+Despite this, the company has experienced a 5.57% gain in its stock price over the last five trading sessions.
 Barron’s reported on 07/14/22 that Canoo Stock Is Jumping Again on Hope for Government Deal

 Is It Worth Investing in Canoo Inc. (NASDAQ: GOEV) Right Now?

-Moreover, the 36-month beta value for GOEV is 1.25.
-Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+, and the 36-month beta value for GOEV is at 1.25.
+Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored